AlfrescoLabs/alfresco-gradle-plugins/README.md

-This project is no longer under active development.
+**Note:** This project is no longer under active development.
 Please use https://github.com/xenit-eu/alfresco-gradle-sdk for an active grandle alfresco project.

 Overview
 --------